 Food manufacturers and the retail supply chain have also been greatly affected by changes in consumer preference.
 Restaurants temporarily closed and people began cooking more at home, which resulted in a considerable spike in sales for canned foods, baking goods, and other essential items.
 Ordering groceries online has generally been considered a safer alternative to going to a grocery store.

-Online grocery stores in the U.S. rose 9 percent month-over-month in June 2020, reaching $7.2 billion, according to the Brick Meets Click/Mercatus Grocery Survey.
-The survey also found that 13 percent of consumers purchased groceries online for the first time during the pandemic.
+Online grocery stores in the U.S. rose 43% year-over-year in March 2021, reaching $9.1 billion, according to the Brick Meets Click/Mercatus Grocery Survey.
+The survey also found that 69.3 million households purchased groceries.

 Even before the pandemic, busy lifestyles had led to the growth of food service and more convenient ways to consume food.
 Supermarkets and grocery stores are capitalizing on this trend, adding meal delivery kits and prepackaged options that are quick and convenient for today’s shoppers.
 These products are perfectly suited for the rise of e-commerce and the increased willingness of consumers to order groceries online.